Skip to main content

 Getting Started

 Getting started may feel overwhelming and there may be uncertainty about where to begin.
 As a family child care home provider, we understand your time is valuable and limited.
-First, it is most important to have the FCCERS-R to read and refer to during the self-study.
+First, it is most important to have the FCCERS-3 to read and refer to during the self-study.

 Check out this document for additional thoughts on getting started.

 To make the most of your time, we created a series of short videos to guide you through getting started and understanding the requirements.
+There is a video for each step in the process.

 Initial Self-Assessment